Autostronomy/AutoProf/README.md

 - ap_radialprofiles_nwedges: number of radial wedges to sample.
 Recommended choosing a power of 2 (int)
 - ap_radialprofiles_width: User set width of radial sampling in degrees.
 Default value is 15 degrees (float)
 - ap_radialprofiles_pa: user set position angle at which to measure radial wedges relative to the global position angle, in degrees (float)
 - ap_radialprofiles_expwidth: tell AutoProf to use exponentially increasing widths for radial samples.
-In this case *ap_radsample_width* corresponds to the final width of the radial sampling (bool)
+In this case *ap_radialprofiles_width* corresponds to the final width of the radial sampling (bool)
 - ap_radialprofiles_variable_pa: tell AutoProf to rotate radial sampling wedges with the position angle profile of the galaxy (bool)

 #### Axial Profiles